Berkshire Coroners’ Office

 Initial inquiries

-A coroner’s officer will initially contact the deceased’s registered GP or (treating hospital doctor if applicable) to establish whether there is known natural medical cause of death.
+A coroner’s officer will first contact the deceased’s registered GP to inform them of the death.

-If acceptable, the coroner will request the Doctor to issue a MCCD (Medical Certificate of Cause of Death) to the family.
+If a medical professional can provide a natural cause of death in their best belief and knowledge, and has attended the deceased in their lifetime, they will need to complete the MCCD (Medical Certificate of Cause of Death) and refer this to the medical examiner.
+The circumstances and cause of death will be scrutinised by the medical examiner.
+If acceptable, they will then send the MCCD to the registrar.
 Formal registration can then take place.
 If the deceased was resting in the hospital mortuary, authorisation will be given to ‘release’ the deceased to the family nominated funeral director.

 Post mortems

-If a cause of death cannot be established by a medical professional, the coroner will authorise a post mortem examination.
+If a cause of death cannot be established by a medical professional or the cause of death is believed to be unnatural, they will refer the death to the coroner’s service.
+The coroner will consider whether a post mortem examination is required.

-• You have the right to be represented at the post mortem by a medical practitioner or another representative if you so wish.
+- you have the right to be represented at the post mortem by a medical professional or another representative if you so wish

 What happens after a post mortem?